 So here are some collateral consequences related to criminalized-drug cases.

 Drivers license revocation.
 Minnesota Statutes §152.0271: If the sentencing court finds that the person unlawfully possessed the “controlled” substance while driving; then the court can order the license revoked for 30 days.

-Perhaps worse, the driver’s license record shows this, available to insurance companies, and police during traffic stops.
+But perhaps worse, the driver’s license record shows this.
+And the driver’s license record is available to insurance companies, and police during traffic stops.

-And this is appropriate; since asset forfeiture laws appear to be “legalized theft.”
-So the powerful government steals from the vulnerable.
+And this is appropriate; since asset forfeiture laws amount to “legalized theft” by police.
+So, the powerful government steals from the poor and vulnerable.

-The fact that those enforcing the asset forfeiture laws keep most of the money shows the corrupting influence.
+And the fact that those enforcing the asset forfeiture laws keep the money shows the corrupting influence.